Average propensity to consume: Average propensity to consume is decreasing

 Since autonomous consumption in positive (C_{a}>0), the ratio of APC falls with increase in disposable income because with increase in income the proportion of consumption expenditures is decreasing as it creates smaller part of income.
 Income also rises faster than consumption.
 Since Keynes considered savings a luxury, he expected the rich to save more from their income than the poor.

 Average propensity to consume can never be zero

 The only possible way for APC to be zero is when consumption becomes zero.
 However, this is impossible because the consumption function includes autonomous consumption (C_{a}), which is always positive.

 Graphical representation of average propensity to consume

-Graphically is APC represented by the slope of consumption function which starts from the origin (it holds for the long run: C=cY, C_{a}=0).
+Graphically, APC is represented by the slope of consumption function which starts from the origin (it holds for the long run: C=cY, C_{a}=0).

-If the consumption function does not go through the origin, APC for certain income is given as the slope of the line connecting the origin and a certain point on consumption curve for a given income.
+If the consumption function does not go through the origin, APC for a certain income is given as the slope of the line connecting the origin and a certain point on the consumption curve for a given income.